Skip to Content

 moving to Australia is hard working holiday visa

-A lot of people see their friends Facebook post “woo off to Oz to get some sun for two years” followed by a selfie from Bondi beach.
+Many people see their friends’ Facebook posts, “Woo off to Oz to get some sun for two years,” followed by selfies from Bondi Beach.

 Don’t be fooled!
-While moving to Australia can seem glamorous on social media it can be extremely hard for a lot of people.
+While moving to Australia can seem glamorous on social media, it can be extremely difficult for many people.

 Our savings dwindled while the beer and stress did not.